-This month's breach: a massive "trove" of more than 20 million sensitive banking and financial documents associated with mortgages.
-Not from the banks or originators who actually received the data from consumers - but rather a third party "data and analytics company" who provides various services such as converting paper documents and handwritten notes into computer-readable format.
+Earlier this year researchers uncovered a massive "trove" of more than 20 million sensitive banking and financial documents associated with mortgages - not from the banks or originators who actually received the data from consumers - but rather a third party "data and analytics company" who provides various services such as converting paper documents and handwritten notes into computer-readable format.

 How much did the banks save, not processing that paper in-house?
 How much does the embarrassment of having customer data breached, or the potential fines, offset the business case for such a relationship?